Agoric/documentation/main/zoe/api/zoe-helpers.md

 - `amount` - the amount to be escrowed.
 This should be equal to the payment amount
 - `payment` - the payment that will be escrowed
 - `keyword` - the keyword under which the payment should be escrowed.
-This will be used to create the proposal and the paymentKeywordRecord.
+This will be used to create the proposal and the `paymentKeywordRecord`.
-- `recipientHandle` - the offerHandle that we will reallocate the amount to
+- `recipientHandle` - the`offerHandle` that we will reallocate the amount to
 - Returns: undefined

 Escrow a payment with Zoe and reallocate the amount of the payment to a recipient.